IDAES/idaes-pse/docs/configuration.rst

 IDAES has three main loggers defined in the standard configuration, although additional loggers can be added if desired.
 The standard loggers are:

-  1.) idaes, this is the root logger of most IDAES logging, unless otherwise noted.
+  1. idaes, this is the root logger of most IDAES logging, unless otherwise noted.

-  2.) idaes.init, this is the root of IDAES initialization loggers 3.) idaes.model, this is the root of model loggers.
-Model loggers are usually
+  2. idaes.init, this is the root of IDAES initialization loggers.

-    used my models written using the IDAES framework, but not part of the ``idaes`` package.
+  3. idaes.model, this is the root of model loggers.
+Model loggers are usually used models written using the IDAES framework, but not part of the ``idaes`` package.

 use_idaes_solvers
 ~~~~~~~~~~~~~~~~~